HalfSeedLLC/Climature/README.md

 ### Integration Testing
-Integration testing is ran using the following command
+Integration testing can be ran using the following command

 ```
  flutter test integration_test/app_test.dart